silviamaggi/smd-com/_posts/2019-05-27-instagram-drained-my-creativity.md

 Unfortunately, I don’t have a recipe that will take people out of a creativity rut and, every time it happened to me, I took different actions.
 This time, watching videos of how other photographers approach their work did the trick.
 Having a new lens also meant that I need to learn how to use it appropriately to achieve the results I have in mind.
 The only way to make progress is to check other people’s work and practice a lot.

 I put Instagram into perspective.
 It is, after all, merely one social network.
-Focusing on numbers drains creativity and make us forget why we take and post pictures.
+Focusing on numbers drains creativity and makes us forget why we take and post pictures.
 I took the photos in this post during the past two visits to Lake Maggiore, and applied new edits.
 The lens I used was still the kit one, which did a decent job anyway.
 Below is the list of the videos I watched:

 <ul class="smd-ul">
 <li><a href="https://www.youtube.com/watch?v=jUOOzi5gukY" target="_blank" rel="noopener">One Tip to Improve Your Photos in Lightroom</a></li>